Demographics

 Reform of “robust and well-functioning” Finnish pension system underway

 Finland’s earnings-related pension assets, including public sector pension assets, accounted for approximately 90 per cent of GDP in 2023.
 In international evaluations, the Finnish pension system has repeatedly been ranked among the best performers.
 Nonetheless, to prepare for future challenges, a pension system reform is currently underway in Finland.
-Two working groups will prepare and present a proposal for the pension reform to the Finnish Government by January 2025, after which the proposal will be compiled into a government bill.
+Two working groups will prepare and present a proposal to the Finnish Government by January 2025, after which the proposal will be compiled into a government bill.

 Recent reforms carried out by the previous government: